marco-tav/tic-tac-toe/README.md

 ## Issues

-  - Input validations needs work to stop things like users sending equal names or sending empty strings.
+  - Input validations needs a bit more work but it's kinda ok.

   - Alignment needs work: the markers on the board aren't centered for some reason, for example.